 … Behold, thou art made whole: sin no more, lest a worse thing come unto thee ….

 We also read in John 8:11 what Jesus said to the woman caught in adultery:

 Neither do I condemn thee: go, and sin no more.

-Jesus’ mission on earth was to free us from Satan’s shackles and to show us how to live our earthly life.
-It is impossible that He likes us to sin again and again.
+Pope Francis is wrong.
+Jesus is the way, the truth and the life.
+It was not His mission “to become the sinner for us”.
+His mission on Earth was to free us from Satan’s shackles and to show us how to live our earthly life.
+It is impossible that Jesus likes us to sin again and again.